DanB91/Wozmon64/README.md

     ```
 - You can play with similar commands (except the "/" operator) on an Apple I emulator here: https://www.scullinsteel.com/apple1/ (be sure to hit the RESET key to start using it).
 The max address on the Apple I is 0xFFFF, so try reading from an address like `FF00` (which is where WozMon lives in memory!).

-- There is currently a sample program packaged in that shows a picture of Wozniak and Jobs, like in the screenshot above.
+- There is currently a sample program packaged in that shows a picture of Wozniak and Jobs.
 To run:
     - Hit F1 and you should see:
     ```
     \
-    LOADED PROGRAM TO ADDRESS 2600000!
+    LOADED 958820 BYTE PROGRAM TO ADDRESS 2600000!
     02600000/00000010
-    260000: 55 48 89 E5 48 81 EC 40 1 0 0 B8 30 0 40 2
+    2600000: 55 48 89 E5 48 81 EC E0 4 0 0 48 89 BD C0 FC

     \
-    2600000R
+    02600000R
     ```
     - Hit Enter to run the program.
     - You now see the picture of Woz and Jobs on the screen.
-    - Press Escape to quit out of the program and you should return to the prompt.
+    - You can use the arrow keys to move the picture around.
-- Hitting F2 will bring up the profiler.
+    - Press Ctrl-Escape to quit out of the program and you should return to the prompt.
-- Hitting F3 will bring up the snapshot of the boot-time profiler.
+- Hitting F2 followed by Enter will load Doom.
+There is currently no sound and you cannot save.
+You can also hit Ctrl-Escape to quit.

 ## Questions and Feedback
 If you have any questions or feedback, I'd love to hear from you!
 Please reach out to me at dan@boksos.com or DM @dbokser91 on X/Twitter.